Quentium-Forks/dashlord-actions/404/README.md

-# DashLord Actions - detect-404
+# DashLord Actions - Detect 404

 Detect 404 for a URL and report results as JSON